Military parades in North Korea: 2021

 In 2021, a civilian, internal and paramilitary forces parade took place on the midnight leading up to 9 September.
 This parade did not feature the Korean People's Army Ground Force and no associated heavy weaponry; it instead featured the Worker-Peasant Red Guards of various provinces and the Ministry of Public Security.
 Other units featured were the firefighters of Pyongyang, Air Koryo, Ministry of Railways, Kim Chaek Iron and Steel Complex, Huichon Ryonha Machine Factory, Hungnam Fertilizer Complex, Rakwon General Machine Enterprise, Chollima Steel Complex, Ryongsong Machine Complex, Sunchon Area Youth Coal Mining Complex, Pyongyang Kim Jong Suk Textile Mill, Ministry of Public Health, State Academy of Sciences, people involved in culture, Kim Il Sung University, Kim Chaek University of Technology and the Young Red Guards.
 Parachutists carrying the national flag landed in Kim Il-sung Square and various aircraft overflew the square, shooting flares.
 The WPK PAD Director Ri Il-hwan made a speech at the parade.

+2023

+North Korea's Leader Kim Jong Un presided over a meeting on August 10, 2023 which the Central Military Commission of the WPK discussed preparations for the upcoming Military Parade marking the 75th (Diamond Jubilee) Anniversary of the Founding of the Republic in Pyongyang.
+It was expected that the parade would be more focusing on the country's militia forces, mostly the Worker-Peasant Red Guards.
+The parade was held as scheduled.

+The columns of the troops are as follows: